• Skip to primary navigation

 April 25, 2014 by Megan

-What is your goal for the Summer Reading Program, or what would you say is its purpose?
+What is your goal for Summer Reading, or what would you say is its purpose?

-The BJU Press Summer Reading Program is designed to give parents a manageable and effective way to keep their children reading through the summer months.
+It is important to keep children reading through the summer months.
 Research shows that children can lose ground educationally during the summer months, and parents can minimize or eliminate this loss by establishing a pattern of leisure reading at home.
-Reading contests and programs can be notoriously difficult for the parent or teacher to execute, so we’ve designed our program to promote regular reading for children—we’re asking for reading five days a week for eight weeks during your summer—with a minimum of paperwork for Mom and Dad and taking into consideration the varying skills and interests of the children who participate.
+Try reading five days a week for eight weeks during your summer.
 This gives families time for vacations, summer camp, and family activities while still making reading a priority, which in turn advances reading skills and fosters a love of reading.

 Do you have some suggestions or encouragement for parents of reluctant readers?